mmertdogann/Fullstack-Dev-Path/11-Reactjs&Redux/robofriends/README.md

 # robofriends

-This project is the part of the [Udemy](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) course.
+This React project is the part of the [Udemy](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) course.

 To run the project: